dvdmtw98/blog/blog-vault/articles/2024-01-26-building-home-lab-part-8.md

 Hacker Image by [catalyststuff](https://www.freepik.com/free-vector/hacker-operating-laptop-cartoon-icon-illustration-technology-icon-concept-isolated-flat-cartoon-style_11602236.htm) on Freepik

 > [!IMPORTANT] Changelog
+> -  **Apr., 04 2026**
+> 	- Removed the link to Windows 10 Enterprise ISO as it's been removed from Microsoft’s website.
+The user now needs to find a source for the image on their own.
 > -  **Mar., 28 2026**
 > 	- Updated the images and descriptions in this section to reflect the changes made in Part 2.